Accessibility in Blazor TimePicker

 Keyboard interaction

 Keyboard accessibility is one of the most important aspects of web accessibility.
-Disabled people like blind and those who have motor disabilities or birth defects use keyboard shortcuts more than the mouse.
+Many users, including people who are blind, have low vision, or have motor disabilities, rely on keyboard shortcuts rather than the mouse to interact with applications.

-The Blazor TimePicker component has built-in keyboard accessibility support by following the WAI-ARIA practices.
+The Blazor TimePicker component has built-in keyboard accessibility support that follows the WAI-ARIA Authoring Practices for a combobox pattern.

 NOTE

-Enter Selects the currently focused item and close the popup.
+Enter Enter Selects the currently focused item and closes the popup.

 NOTE